markmorbid/Billy_Scripts/Web/readme.md

    - This opens a panel where you can enter your queue settings and manage prompts.

 4. **Add Prompts**:
-   - **Text Prompts**: Enter each text prompt in the textarea, separated by "---".
+   - **Text Prompts**: Enter each prompt in the textarea, separated by "---".
-   - **Image Prompts**: Use the "Add Images" button to select images with associated prompts in their metadata.
-Image paths and prompts can also be manually entered in the textarea if needed, using this format:
+   - **Image Prompts**: Both text-only prompts and prompts with images can be added into the box.
+After adding your image prompts via JSON, make sure you also click the "Add Images" button to select them in the file explorer.
+Obtaining prompts from image metadata is something I might add in the future.

      ```
-     Prompt 1 description here
+     Text-Only Prompt 1 description here
      ---
-     "path/to/image1.png"
+     [
+       { "filename": "image1.png", "prompt": "Image prompt 1 here" },
+       { "filename": "image2.jpg", "prompt": "Image prompt 2 here" }
+     ]
      ---
-     Prompt 3 description here
+     Text-Only Prompt 2 description here
      ```

 5. **Set Queue Settings**: